robinbb/blog/src/hugo/content/blog/engagement-for-software-teams.md

 ---
 title: "Employee Engagement for Software Teams"
 description: >-
-  A primer employee engagement for new managers
+  A primer on employee engagement for new leaders.
 date: "2020-08-02"
 draft: false
 tags: